 3.1.
-Agree specific improvement actions
+AGREE SPECIFIC IMPROVEMENT ACTIONS

 - It is important to set a SMART goal and identify a sample of patients.
 It is equally important to decide what improvement actions or interventions will be required to reach your goal.
-In other words, what is it that needs to be done for every patient in your sample? - Decide whether your CQI activity requires a single intervention or multiple interventions Your CQI activity focus: - o Primary focus on Bowel Screening - o Bowel Screening as well as opportunistic screening for Breast and Cervical Cancer (if eligible). - Consider creating Top Bar prompts to automatically flag patients in the sample.
-You may also wish to consider Primary SenseTM prompts to support opportunistic identification of eligible patients - Consider patient engagement/experience and activation (communication and feedback).
+In other words, what is it that needs to be done for every patient in your sample? - Decide whether your CQI activity requires a single intervention or multiple interventions Your CQI activity focus: - o Primary focus on Bowel Screening - o Bowel Screening as well as opportunistic screening for Breast and Cervical Cancer (if eligible). - Consider patient engagement/experience and activation (communication and feedback).
 A practical example of this is to add questions to your accreditation survey and offer survey participation to the patients in the CQI sample.